 media lab – media arts and science – mas

 In its first decade, much of the Laboratory’s activity centered around abstracting electronic content from its traditional physical representations, helping to create now-familiar areas such as digital video and multimedia.
 Increasingly, the Media Lab focuses on how electronic information overlaps with the everyday physical world.
 The Laboratory pioneered collaboration between academia and industry and provides a unique environment to pursue basic research and explore its applications without regard to traditional divisions among disciplines.

 sts – science, technology, and society

 This program attempts to increase understanding of the human-built world.
 In this world, science and technology have broken through the walls of industry and of the laboratory to become an inextricable and determining element of nature, culture, and history.
 Faculty and students in the Program address two basic, interrelated questions: how did science and technology evolve as human activities and what role do they play in the larger civilization?

 csail – computer science and artificial intelligence lab

 The Computer Science and Artificial Intelligence Laboratory is an interdisciplinary laboratory of over 200 people who seek to understand the nature of intelligence and to engineer systems that exhibit intelligence.
 CSAIL’s intellectual goal is to understand how the human mind works.
-We believe that vision, robotics, and language are the keys to understanding intelligence, and as such our laboratory is much more heavily biased in these directions than many other Artificial Intelligence laboratories
+CSAIL researchers believe that vision, robotics, and language are the keys to understanding intelligence, and as such their laboratories are much more heavily biased in these directions than many other Artificial Intelligence laboratories